Skip to main content

 Drink Safe Water

-Tap water is generally not safe to drink in Uruguay outside of Montevideo.
-Stick to bottled water, ensuring the seal is unbroken, or use a water purifier.
-Avoid ice cubes unless they're made with purified water.
+Tap water in Montevideo is generally safe to drink.
+Outside the capital, stick to bottled water with unbroken seals or use water purifier.
+Avoid ice cubes unless made with purified water.

 Restaurant Hygiene